potassco/clingraph/docs/clingraph/syntax.rst

 .. note:: To edit the attributes of the default graph one must use the default name as element id.

+.. note:: If an attribute name appears more than once all occurrences will be concatenated.

 .. rubric:: *Example 1 (continuation)*
     :name: example-1-continuation-1